What is Dobson’s Model of Classroom Management?

 Supplying punishment in the classroom has been a subject of the literature for a very long time.
 Some people abhor it while others still worship it as the last resort for teachers.

-But most of the evidence in the literature suggests that corporal punishment should be minimized or stopped in schools.
-Unfortunately, corporal or non-physical punishment have not been significantly minimized or even stopped in schools.
+However, most of the evidence in the literature suggests that corporal punishment should be minimized or stopped in schools.
+Unfortunately, corporal or non-physical punishment has not been significantly minimized or even stopped in schools.

 But what is the definition of corporal punishment?
 The Texas Education Code (2013) defines corporal punishment as “… the deliberate infliction of physical pain by hitting, paddling, spanking, slapping, or any other physical force used as a means of discipline.”